h3ndry/form-validation/README.md

 #Form Validation

+# Overview
-Form validation is a mini project that I built while taking a udemy [course](https://www.udemy.com/course/web-projects-with-vanilla-javascript) by [Brad Travise]().
-This project validate user input from the client side before it can be sent to the server.
-First of it check if username is provided and if provide does it meet the standards.
+Form validation is a mini project that I built while taking a udemy [course](https://www.udemy.com/course/web-projects-with-vanilla-javascript) by [Brad Travise](https://twitter.com/traversymedia).
+This project validate user input from the client side before it can be send to the server.
+First of it check if username is provided and if it is provided, it check if is a valid username.
 When the user provide email, the email get tested to see if it is a real email.
 And lastly it check if password is strong enough to be accepted.
-The project also have clean user interface that alert you of if the input is not accepted and tell you the reason
+The project also have clean user interface that let a user know if the input is not valid and why is not valid

-#The Design
+## The Design
 Although the project is part of  the Udemy course I decide to do a different design from the course.
 This made me  spent more time than I wish I should to this project.
 The design is from daily Ui, I just customised it to fit the goal of this project

-#Preview
+## Preview
 <Screen shot>

 #Preview